Cello Sonata (Foulds): Structure and music

-Moderato quasi allegretto
+I. Moderato quasi allegretto

 The first movement as structured in a "foreshortened sonata form".
 Foulds wrote in his program notes that some motifs contain "traces of two old English Puritan tunes which had been in the composer's mind since early boyhood".
 One of them is the first theme of the first movement, a simple and memorable tune, in "harmonic sophistication".
 The second theme is another singable "Puritan tune".
 The development section has been described as turbulent.
 The recapitulation begins, without the first theme, with the second theme now in G major, leading to a dramatic climax.
 In a coda, the first theme appears again, first in the bass, then rising to a "slashing" ending.

+II.
 Lento

 The expansive second movement begins with guitar-like pizzicato arpeggios in the unaccompanied cello.
 The tonality moves from D minor to D major.
 The writing for the cello shows Fould's knowledge of cello techniques.
 For the first time in his extant works, Fould used quarter-tones in this movement.
 Foulds, who later claimed to have used quarter-tones already in 1898, wrote later:

 It must be understood that the quarter-tone as here used has nothing whatsoever to do with those "microtones" with which Eastern musicians are wont to embellish their modal melodies.
 It is an indigenous growth, offspring of the Bach equal-tempered scale.

 The movement ends in "seraphically rising harmonics".

+III.
 Molto brio

 The final movement features pedal notes, culminating in a coda over a ground bass, presenting the main themes in imaginative counterpoint.
 A reviewer of Gramophone noted the work's "striking thematic material".
 Calum MacDonald summarised that the sonata was "powerful and original … one of the finest, if not the finest Cello Sonata by an English composer".